The garage gym we featured in March took up an entire 2-car garage. All the normal garage tools were moved out into Benjamin’s second garage.

 Adjustable benches are good to have sometimes, but there are several reasons to get a flat bench, meaning either skipping the adjustable bench altogether or getting both like Kyle did.

-Kyle was going to just get the AB-3000 Adjustable Bench, but he opted to add to it the FB-5000 Competition Flat Bench because he’s a competitive powerlifter and this particular flat bench is made to regulation size.
+Kyle was going to only get the AB-3000 Adjustable Bench (now discontinued and replaced with the AB-3100), but he opted to add the FB-5000 Competition Flat Bench to it because he’s a competitive powerlifter and this particular flat bench is made to regulation size.

 By the way, Rep does something rare: They have an ASTM certification for a 1000-lb rating on these two benches.
 Other manufacturers just come up with a lb rating in any number of ways, usually loading it in some way or another with a 1000 lb weight, or perhaps not testing it at all and just guessing.
 This ASTM rating means that they aren’t trying to get away with loading 1000 lbs gently on a bench and seeing if it breaks.
 The rating means it can reliably be used where you have a 300lb person doing a 600lb bench press, with all the dynamic, shifting load that the exercise involves.